 In May 2020 we joined forces with Nub News – a nationwide network of hyperlocal websites – to provide editorial content for its sites in Axminster and Seaton, in East Devon.

-We also offer a range of design services and provide pre-press and editing services for other publications. – click here for further details.
+We can also offer a range of design, PR and social media services and provide pre-press and editing services for other organisations and publications – click here for further details.